Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 485 trips per day across all routes, translating to approximately 56 weekly trips per individual stop.
+Residential accessibility to transport is rated good, with typical distances to the nearest stop being 219 meters.
+Service frequency averages 485 trips per day across all routes, equating to approximately 56 weekly trips per individual stop.

 Frequently Asked Questions - Transport